myon98/98fmplayer/README.md

 * FM generation bit-perfect with actual OPNA/OPN3 chip under limited conditions including stereo output when 4 <= ALG (Envelope is not bit-perfect yet, attack is bit-perfect only when AR >= 21)
 * SSGEG, Hardware LFO not supported
 * PPZ8: support nearest neighbor, linear and sinc interpolation
+* ADPCM: inaccurate (actual YM2608 seems to decode ADPCM at lower samplerate/resolution than any YM2608 emulator around, but I still couldn't get my YM2608 work with the DRAM)

 ## Installation/Usage (not very usable yet)
 ### gtk